spattisson/zaproxy/DevExtending.md

 Passive Scan rules find potential vulnerabilities just by examining the requests and responses in a background thread.
 They should not make any changes.

-The [Passive Scan](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsPscan) rules are defined in the [org.zaproxy.zap.extension.pscan.scanner](http://code.google.com/p/zaproxy/source/browse/#svn%2Ftrunk%2Fsrc%2Forg%2Fzaproxy%2Fzap%2Fextension%2Fpscan%2Fscanner) package.
+New [Passive Scan](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsPscan) rules should be added to [org.zaproxy.zap.extension.pscanrulesAlpha](https://github.com/zaproxy/zap-extensions/tree/alpha/src/org/zaproxy/zap/extension/pscanrulesAlpha) package.

 Passive scan rules are loaded from the 'plugins' directory.